What is Plantar Fasciitis?

 Plantar Fasciitis is very common in middle-aged people.
 It can also occur in athletes, soldiers or even young people who are on their feet for a lot of time.
 Plantar Fasciitis can occur on one foot or both.
 Physicians will ask you to stand, walk, or run to observe the movement of the bones in the leg.
 You will also be asked about your symptoms, level of physical activity, health issues, injuries of past, etc.

 Single one step treatment plans are not usually available with diseases like Plantar Fasciitis.
 Several combinational treatment plans that involve surgery, medication, Physical Therapy and Orthopedic Rehabilitation are required.
 Also, care should be taken to minimize the activities that lead to further aggravation of symptoms.
-At optimum Rehab Physical Therapy offices in NYC, Wall Street, Upper East Side, and Astoria, we create customized treatment plan taking into consideration the lifestyle and physical condition of the person seeking treatment.
+At optimum Rehab Physical Therapy offices in NYC, Wall Street and Astoria, Queens we create customized treatment plan taking into consideration the lifestyle and physical condition of the person seeking treatment.

 Preventing Plantar Fasciitis involves maintaining a healthy weight, warming up before participating in sports, and wearing shoes that support the arch, ensuring flexibility of your ankle, Achilles tendon, and calf muscles while participating in sports.
 Ice massage also can be used after stressful athletic activities.
 Trying to control the sugar intake will help prevent Plantar Fasciitis in diabetic patients even though this has not been proven.